| 0 | 0 Comments

 These nickels touched the lives of everyone in our nation.

-They touched even the homeless, who used to carve designs on Buffalo nickels so they could pass them off as art.
+They touched even the homeless — who used to carve their own designs on Buffalo nickels and pass them off as art.
+These Hobo nickels were exchanged for meals, goods, and services.

 Most Buffalo nickels are priced in circulated grades at rates many coin collectors can easily afford.
 Along with the romance behind these pieces is also the collectibility factor.